The Web address of this

 subselves are vying for

 control, and (c) how much their dominant subselves' values and perceptions conflict.
-This set of squabbling

-personality parts becomes our false or pseudo self.
+personality parts becomes a false self..

 If